thepower/power-docs/docs/api/03-addresses.md

 Currently, addresses can be represented in two following formats:

 1. Human-readable representation.
 This representation is created to be read by a human.
 It will be called **textual representation** or **textual format** further herein;
 2. Machine-readable representation.
-This representation is created to be read by a machine and used for representation of addresses inside the transactions or the blockchain itself.
+This representation is created to be read by a machine and represents addresses inside transactions or the blockchain itself.
 It will be called **binary representation** or **binary format** further herein.

 > **Note**
 >
-> It is recommended to use the text representation of the address wherever the user is supposed to work with the addresses.
+> It is recommended to use the text representation of the address wherever a user is supposed to work with addresses.

 **Example of a textually represented address:**